loopbackio/loopback.io/pages/en/lb3/Embedded-models-and-relations.md

 ### Options

-* forceId - force generation of ida for embedded items, default to false
+* forceId - force generation of id for embedded items, default to false
 * validate - denote if the embedded items should be validated, default to true
 * persistent - denote if the embedded items should be persisted, default to false